microsoft/FluidFramework/api-report/telemetry-utils.api.md

 import { IGenericError } from '@fluidframework/core-interfaces';
 import { ILoggingError } from '@fluidframework/core-interfaces';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
-import { ITaggedTelemetryPropertyType } from '@fluidframework/core-interfaces';
 import { ITelemetryBaseEvent } from '@fluidframework/core-interfaces';
 import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
+import { ITelemetryBaseProperties } from '@fluidframework/core-interfaces';
 import { ITelemetryErrorEvent } from '@fluidframework/core-interfaces';
 import { ITelemetryGenericEvent } from '@fluidframework/core-interfaces';
 import { ITelemetryPerformanceEvent } from '@fluidframework/core-interfaces';